This is the seventh chapter of “Scammer,” a serialized novel about ambition, fame, and influence in the age of the Internet.

 Emboldened by his confession, I strode over to my nightstand and pulled out a mirrored box from the bottom drawer.
 My godmother had given me the box years ago, intending for me to use it for makeup products.
 Instead, it was stuffed with trinkets I’d collected from fancy places, like a human magpie.
 I handed Oliver the box and plopped down across from him on the rug.

 Oliver lifted the lid, taking out the objects one by one.
 Postcards from Harvard.
 An elaborate metal button from a man’s dinner jacket.
 A little black book filled with illegible but beautiful cursive.
 A single turquoise earring, shaped like a tiny chili.
 At the bottom, folded up into tiny squares, were all eight of my rejection letters, four from each year that I’d applied.

 “This is my Harvard box,” I explained.
 “It’s supposed to motivate me to create the life and aesthetic that I want.”

 “A Harvard box,” repeated Oliver, looking at the assortment just pulled out, “is what my parents wish I’d marry.”

 “Oliver!”
 I felt the blood rise to my cheeks.

 “Sorry,” he said, looking not very sorry at all as he unfolded the letters one by one.
-“Harvard, Colombia, Princeton … Jesus, Helena.
+“Harvard, Columbia, Princeton … Jesus, Helena.
 You’re just as bad as my parents are about this shit.
 I bet my mom has my Harvard rejection letters stored in a box somewhere, too.”

 “Yeah, well, I’m mostly over it.
 I did get into Stanford and Cambridge.”
 I shrugged.
 “I wish I’d picked Cambridge, though, honestly.
 I could be attending fancy balls and going on fox hunts with actual British royalty right now.”